 Don’t lose your benefits!

-There are financial aid consequences of dropping or withdrawing from any class!
+There are financial aid consequences for dropping or withdrawing from any class!
 You must meet with a financial aid advisor before dropping or withdrawing from a class.
-Call 217/351-2222 for an appointment or stop by during the walk-in hours.
+Stop in during the walk-in hours to discuss the possible implications.